Welcome to the RIETE Registry

 The main incentive for participating in RIETE is to generate new knowledge to help for better understanding the VTE epidemiology and outcomes

 RIETE is an investigator-initiated registry.
 During the first 5 years, it was supported by Red Respira from the Instituto Carlos III, Spain (Red Respira-ISCiii-RTIC-03/11).
 It has been also supported by Sanofi Spain in Spain and by Bayer Pharma AG for the rest of the world.
 There is no payment per recruited patient.
 The main incentive for patients and investigators participating in RIETE is to generate new knowledge to help for better understanding of VTE epidemiology and outcomes.
 None of the sponsors have had any role in the design of the registry and do not have rights to access the database, or to review or comment on pre-published studies from RIETE.

-Over the years, the number of centers has progressively increased and currently we are in 26 countries, and have data on more than 90,000 patients.
-With these data we have already published 198 scientific articles in specialized medical journals.
+Over the years, the number of centers has progressively increased and currently we are in 26 countries, and have data on more than 100,000 patients (achieved in August 2021).
+With these data we have already published 232 scientific articles in specialized medical journals.

 The RIETE Registry is the world’s largest database on patients with venous thromboembolism (VTE).